- Unfortunately, you can't uninstall greyed out apps in Windows 10 by using normal procedures.

 - In the Search bar enter powershell.
 Locate Windows PowerShell on the list, right-click it and choose Run as administrator.

-- List of all available Universal applications will now appear.
-Now you need to find the application that you want to remove and copy its Package name.
+- Find the application that you want to remove and copy its Package name.
 Let’s say we want to remove ZuneVideo, for example.
 The Package name for this application would be:

-- Now enter Remove-AppxPackage <package name> command and press Enter to run it.
+- Enter Remove-AppxPackage <package name> command and press Enter to run it.
 In our example, the correct command would be:

 - Be sure to replace the package name with the package name that matches the application you’re trying to remove.